What are Stakeholder in SOC 2

 With clearly defined roles, control mapping becomes a systematic method integral to efficient risk management.
 Specific role assignments create a continuous compliance signal that auditors can validate through consistent, timestamped documentation.
 This approach not only decreases the likelihood of nonconformities but also supports regular process recalibrations that maintain audit readiness.

-For example, organizations that implement rigorous role delineation observe a significant reduction in compliance gaps—ensuring that each control action is effectively tracked and immediately flagged for review.
+For example, organisations that implement rigorous role delineation observe a significant reduction in compliance gaps—ensuring that each control action is effectively tracked and immediately flagged for review.
 This method saves critical security bandwidth and mitigates potential risks before they escalate.

 Driving Audit Excellence Through Defined Roles